 Reasons for Building a Chat App

 - Low performance and large size of apps.
-It is a widespread flaw of old mobile apps, especially written for Android: they get bloated with legacy code required to support outdated versions of operating systems and ensure compatibility with an increasing number of device brands and models.
+It is a widespread flaw of old mobile apps, specially written for Android: they get bloated with legacy code required to support outdated versions of operating systems and ensure compatibility with an increasing number of device brands and models.

 - Inadequate functionality.
 Often, apps lack desired functions or offer too many unused features, making users look for more relevant solutions for their needs.

 - Inconvenient design.
 Mobile design has certain requirements, and the most important one is convenience in terms of reading and typing text using the on-screen keyboard.
 Some chat applications do not offer adequate comfort and do not support different screen resolutions or proportions.